priyasi345/react-login.reg-app/README.md

 # react-login.reg-app
-In this project i 've uploaded main files which i 've edited or changed/added code else other folder like node modules package.json you will get by default after using npx create-react-app cmd in ur terminal ,along with few more dependencies which you can add according to your project's requirement...
+In this project i 've uploaded main files which i 've edited or changed/added code else other folder like node modules ,package.json you will get by default after using [npx create-react-app filename -> cd filename ]cmd in ur terminal ,along with few more dependencies which you can add according to your project's requirement...
+Also here two files index.js and package.json files are backend files else other are front end files..